How to Find a Non Toxic Yoga Mat + Top 7 Most Eco-Friendly Yoga Mats

 Brentwood Home Organic Yoga Mat

 This is one of the only 100% GOTS (Global Organic Textile Standard) certified organic cotton yoga mats with a 100% FSC-certified natural rubber latex base.
-Organic yoga mats are made with materials sourced directly from nature and grown without any pesticides or synthetic chemicals.
+Organic yoga mats are made with materials sourced directly from nature and grown without pesticides or synthetic chemicals.

 The mat is cushiony, non-slip, and super comfortable on tender joints.
 The latex lower portion stays still and grips the floor while adding extra support to your asanas.
-The upper cotton texture wicks away moisture and is super easy to throw in the washing machine after a sweaty hot yoga class.
+The upper cotton texture wicks away moisture and is easy to throw in the washing machine after a sweaty, hot yoga class.

-Plus, it’s certified Climate Neutral and Certified Vegan!
+Plus, it’s certified climate-neutral and Certified Vegan!

 Pros

-• GOTS certified organic cotton
+• GOTS-certified organic cotton

-• FSC certified natural rubber from sustainably grown rubber tree plantations
+• FSC-certified natural rubber from sustainably grown rubber tree plantations

 • 100% biodegradable